luucamay/blog-nextjs/README.md

-# blog-nextjs
+# Blog with NextJS

-a personal blog built with NextJS
+This is a personal blog built with NextJS starter template for [Learn Next.js](https://nextjs.org/learn).